MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netrequestretrieveinputoutputbuffer.md

 A handle to a network request object.

 *MininumInputLengthRequired* \[in\]
+The minimum input length needed for *InputOutputBuffer*.
+If the buffer's *InputOutputBuffer* is less than the minimum required, this routine returns STATUS_BUFFER_TOO_SMALL.

 *MininumOutputLengthRequired* \[in\]
+The minimum output length needed for *InputOutputBuffer*.
+If the buffer's *OutputBufferLength* is less than the minimum required, this routine returns STATUS_BUFFER_TOO_SMALL.

 *InputOutputBuffer* \[in, out\]
+Address to a location that receives a pointer to the buffer.

 *InputBufferLength* \[out\]
+Address to a location that receives the actual input length of *InputOutputBuffer*.

 *OutputBufferLength* \[out\]
+Address to a location that receives the actual output length of *InputOutputBuffer*.

 Return value
 ------------

-(NTSTATUS) The method returns STATUS\_SUCCESS if the operation succeeds.
+The method returns STATUS\_SUCCESS if the operation succeeds.
 Otherwise, this method may return an appropriate NTSTATUS error code.

 Requirements
 ------------